4ster-light/artscii/README.md

 ## 📝 Contributing

 Contributions are welcome!
-You are free to submit any PR for review, only requirement is you run `deno task lint` before submitting and not to expect to be merged quickly or at all if I (Aster) don't approve it.
+You are free to submit any PR for review, only requirement is you run `deno task check` before submitting and not to expect to be merged quickly or at all if I (Aster) don't approve it.

 ## 📄 LICENSE